Policy last updated

 - records of payments and contributions must be kept confidential

-Refunds should be worked out on a case by case basis at the local school level and schools have the discretion to provide refunds to families and should do so where it is reasonable and fair (for example, if the school has not incurred a cost).
+Schools have the discretion to provide refunds to families and should do so where it is reasonable and fair (for example, if the school has not incurred a cost).

 If the school decides to provide a refund, then parents need to agree and advise the school where the refund should be paid.
 If that agreement cannot be reached, the refund is usually paid into the account from which the money came.
 Where the payment was made in cash, the school should wait until the parents reach an agreement and advise the school.

-Seeking payment for damage to or loss of school property
+Seeking payment for damage to school property

-Voluntary Contributions to schools are only tax deductible if they are:
+Contributions to schools are only tax deductible if they are:

 - donations which have been endorsed by the Australian Taxation Office and have a Deductible Gift Recipients status

 - donations to special schools with a Deductible Gift Recipients status.